sigir2023-pixelrec/PixelRec/README.md

 ### Image Data

-It will take us one week or two to make all the images public, here we first provide images used in **Pixel200K**, containing 96,282 images, they can be downloaded via https://sandbox.zenodo.org/record/1167935#.Y_rvqnZByUk
+It will take us one week or two to make all the images public, here we first provide images used in **Pixel200K**, containing 96,282 images, they can be downloaded via https://sandbox.zenodo.org/record/1167935#.Y_rvqnZByUk.

+(It might take a long time to download these images, you can run the downloader to get access to 1000 sample images quickly, see `downloader/pixelrec_downloader.exe`.)

 The download link of all the images: coming soon.